Mohamed Salah made Champions League history this week after coming off the bench to score a stunning hat-trick in Liverpool’s win at Rangers.

 Newell’s nine-minute blitz came despite Rosenborg having time to pull one back shortly after his first effort and saw him become the first English player to net a treble in the Champions League.

 Bafetimbi Gomis – 8 minutes (Dinamo Zagreb 1-7 Lyon, 07/12/2011)

 Bafetimbi Gomis became a familiar face to Premier League supporters during a two-year spell at Swansea City, though the forward arrived in English football as a Champions League record-breaker following this hat-trick for Lyon in 2011.

 Gomis helped Lyon advance to the knockout stages on goal difference courtesy of a thumping win at Dinamo Zagreb, scoring four times as the French side came from behind to humiliate the hosts.

 Bafétimbi GOMIS vs Dinamo Zagreb

 — My Greatest 11 (@MyGreatest11) August 5, 2020

 The forward had the simplest of tasks to tap in a looping cross on the goal-line for his first, before an emphatic right-footed finish was followed by another close-range effort to write history.

-Gomis’ hat-trick eclipsed Newell’s long-standing record, the Frenchman later adding gloss to a historic and memorable occasion with a fourth goal of the evening.
+Gomis’ hat-trick eclipsed Newell’s previous record and the Frenchman later added gloss to a memorable occasion with a fourth goal of the evening.